Greg-Boggs/gregboggs.com/content/blog/joining-thinkshout.md

 I've worked with [some](http://www.homefirstscc.org/) [amazing](http://www.sanctuaryforest.org/) non-profit organizations, but this is the first time that it will be the focus of my day.
 Lastly, I've always been excited to contribute to open-source software, but I'm looking forward to being surrounded by developers whos contributions will encourage my own.

 I'm familar with most the tools I'll be depending on, but I've got a lot to learn about Homebrew and Pantheon.
 Most especially, I'm looking forward to expanding my knowledge as I learn to work with my new team.
+If you've been looking to work for mission-driven clients and join a team that appreciates the value of contribution, you should [drop me a line](http://gregboggs.com/contact-me/)!